Johnny1188/Eventos/notes.md

 ------ WHAT NEXT ? --------

 1) Chatting function in MyBuddy section - Django Channels (Web sockets)
+    - Stylize the chat section on My Buddy page
+    - Save latest messages to database in order for users to be able to retrieve messages from their counterparts while they were offline

 2) Design of the app
     - vector background (purple/black)